JSBreet/GCDCourseProject/Features.md

 Features
 ================
 The features used as variables in this study are derived from the smartphone's accelerometer and gyroscope.
-Detailed information about the features can be vfound [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#).
+Detailed information about the features can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#).
 The following signals were used to estimate the variables of the feature vector for each pattern ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions):

 - tBodyAcc-XYZ
 - tGravityAcc-XYZ